What is Adynovate and how is it used?

 Hemophilia A is a disorder characterized by a deficiency of functional coagulation factor VIII, resulting in a prolonged, patient plasma clotting time as measured by the activated partial thromboplastin time (aPTT).
 Treatment with ADYNOVATE normalizes the aPTT over the effective dosing period.
 The administration of ADYNOVATE increases plasma levels of factor VIII and can temporarily correct the coagulation defect in hemophilia A patients.

-The pharmacokinetics (PK) of ADYNOVATE was evaluated in a multi-center, prospective, open label study and compared with ADVATE in 26 subjects prior to initiation of prophylactic treatment with ADYNOVATE and in 22 subjects after 6 months of treatment with ADYNOVATE.
+The pharmacokinetics (PK) of ADYNOVATE were evaluated in a multi-center, prospective, open label clinical trial and compared with ADVATE in 26 subjects prior to initiation of prophylactic treatment with ADYNOVATE and in 22 subjects after 6 months of treatment with ADYNOVATE.
 A single dose of 45 IU/kg was utilized for both products.
-The PK parameters, as shown in Table 3, were based on plasma coagulation factor VIII activity measured by the one-stage clotting assay and are presented by age groups (adults and adolescents).
+The PK parameters, as shown in Table 4, were based on plasma coagulation factor VIII activity measured by the one-stage clotting assay and are presented by age groups.

 N = 8